All Mountain Freeride (AMF)

 Additional training days $90/day

 A Snowbasin season lift pass is required.
-After registration, you will receive a discount code for your athlete’s pass.
-This code gives a 20% discount from the lowest price.
+After registration, you will receive a special team website link to purchase a Snowbasin Season pass at a 20% discount from the lowest offered price.

 Any equipment rental or purchase will be additional.
 Many of our sponsors offer surprisingly deep discounts.
 We also host a gear swap at the beginning of the season, if you want to buy or sell used equipment.